Mannitol-1-phosphate 5-dehydrogenase

-D-mannitol 1-phosphate + NAD+ D-fructose 6-phosphate + NADH + H+

-Thus, the two substrates of this enzyme are D-mannitol 1-phosphate and NAD+, whereas its 3 products are fructose 6-phosphate, NADH and H+.
+The two substrates of this enzyme are D-mannitol 1-phosphate and oxidised nicotinamide adenine dinucleotide (NAD+).
+Its products are fructose 6-phosphate, reduced NADH and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is D-mannitol-1-phosphate:NAD+ 2-oxidoreductase.
 Other names in common use include hexose reductase, mannitol 1-phosphate dehydrogenase, D-mannitol-1-phosphate dehydrogenase, and fructose 6-phosphate reductase.
 This enzyme participates in fructose and mannose metabolism.